SherG/tester1/site/content/post/fit-after-50.md

 My clientele are composed exclusively of such athletes and I regard the fact that I’ve improved the quality of each of their lives as one of my crowning achievements as a strength coach.

-If you find yourself struggling with the groceries, stairs, stowing carry-on in an overhead compartment or would just like to see yourself playing a sport or attacking each day with greater vigor,[ book a phone appointment with me.](https://calendly.com/isfny/15min?back=1)
+If you find yourself struggling with the groceries, stairs, stowing carry-on in an overhead compartment or would just like to see yourself playing a sport or attacking each day with greater vigor, <a href="https://calendly.com/isfny/15min" target="blank">book a phone appointment</a> with me.

 I look forward to discussing your goals and the Inner Strength Fitness program with you.